anjaliraveendran/fyp/README.md

 Open the link provided in the terminal to access the local webserver.
 (Note: **Do not click ctrl-C** to copy the link as this will **exit the terminal** and quit the process.
 Copy the link manually instead or ctrl + click). <br />
-7. When the local webserver is launched, you will be asked to login with the admin user credentials you created in **step 5.5**.
+7. When the local webserver is launched, you will be asked to login with the admin user name and password you created in **step 5.v)**.
 After logging in, you will enter the dashboard.